 If you had been recently diagnosed, or your diabetes is becoming more intractable toward the prospect of needing insulin shots, you might still achieve significant improvement.
 Chinese medicine is designed for you to recuperate, so the improved condition is stable.
 You can treat your diabetes with acupuncture and Chinese herbs under the supervision of your primary doctor.

-Researchers who are currently exploring the benefits of acupuncture for diabetes notice that it may enhance blood glucose control help with weight loss protect pancreas islet function, which is responsible for insulin production enhance insulin resistance adapt the balance of hormones that influence diabetes, for example, melatonin, insulin, glucocorticold, and epinephrine
+Researchers who are currently exploring the benefits of acupuncture for diabetes notice that it may enhance blood glucose control help with weight loss protect pancreas islet function, which is responsible for insulin production enhance insulin resistance adapt the balance of hormones that influence diabetes, for example, melatonin, insulin, glucocorticoid, and epinephrine

 Lately, scientists have been studying ways in which acupuncture might affect the biological mechanism of diabetes and prediabetes to become an effective therapy.
 Studies have indicated that acupuncture may help people with diabetes by improving blood glucose levels, relieving the symptoms of neuropathy -- a complication of diabetes and more.

 Acupuncture alleviates diabetes symptoms.
 Researchers in two different studies found acupuncture effective for the relief of diabetes.
 In one study, the Nanjing University of Chinese Medicine researchers find acupuncture along with moxibustion effective for assistance from a wide assortment of diabetes-related problems.